 This article was originally written by Michael Brown and was presented at the IHEA Conference 2019.
+It has been republished in various other industry magazines.

 The city of Christchurch is located on a broad plain, geographically located between the Pacific Ocean and the Southern Alps of New Zealand.
 Locals sometimes brag that it is one of the few places in the world where you can go skiing and surfing on the same day.
 Based on an agricultural economy, it is a city with a growing population, currently at just under 400,000 people.